-Missouri ranks among America’s 30 biggest exporters by state behind front-runners including Texas, California, New York and Washington states.
-The value of Missouri’s exports equals 0.8% of United States’ overall exported products for 2019.
+Missouri ranks among America’s 30 biggest exporters by state behind front-runners including Texas, California, New York and Louisiana.
+The value of Missouri’s exports equals 0.9% of United States’ overall exported products for 2020.

-Based on statistics from the US Department of Commerce’s Bureau of Economic Analysis (BEA), Missouri’s exported products represent 4.2% of the state’s total economic output or real Gross Domestic Product ($318.9 billion in current dollars based on BEA statistics).
+Based on statistics from the US Department of Commerce’s Bureau of Economic Analysis (BEA), Missouri’s exported products represent 4% of the state’s total economic output or real Gross Domestic Product ($321.7 billion in current dollars based on BEA statistics).
 That metric represents a decline from 4.2% one year earlier.